ajobutler/CO2GraVISim/Version 2 - Dimensional/docs/README.md

 By default, these build files attempt to use the `gfortran` compiler to construct the executable files.
 The files involved in Step 0 can be modified simply to instead use a different compiler, such as `ifx`, if necessary.
 For instructions on installing `gfortran` on your system, see [https://fortran-lang.org/learn/os_setup/install_gfortran/](https://fortran-lang.org/learn/os_setup/install_gfortran/).
 The code provided here has been tested using `gfortran v14.1.0`.

 On Linux systems, it may be necessary to modify the read-write status of the build file in order to run it.
 This can be done by running `chmod 744 build_CO2GraVISim__Linux.sh` from within the relevant file path.

+#### FoX XML Library

+This version of CO2GraVISim utilises the [FoX XML library for Fortran](https://fortranwiki.org/fortran/show/FoX) to read in simulation inputs from an XML file.
+The appropriate FoX files thus must be included when compiling CO2GraVISim.
+For Windows, pre-compiled files are provided in `/src_files/FoX_files/`, with the build script set up to read from these.
+Alternatively, you can [obtain the FoX source files from https://github.com/andreww/fox](https://github.com/andreww/fox) and compile them directly using the provided Visual Studio project file, following the instructions here: [https://andreww.github.io/fox/Compilation.html](https://andreww.github.io/fox/Compilation.html).

+On Linux or Unix, the FoX source files must be downloaded from [https://github.com/andreww/fox](https://github.com/andreww/fox) and compiled using `make` or `CMake`, as described here: [https://andreww.github.io/fox/Compilation.html](https://andreww.github.io/fox/Compilation.html).
+The variable `FoX_dir` in the build script `build_CO2GraVISim__Linux.sh` must then be set to the appropriate path for the `/FoX/fox-master/objs` subfolder.

 ### Specify Inputs